Rust-Libraries-Binaries/sysinfo_linux/README.md

 - **Get Available Memory**: Parse `/proc/meminfo` to get available memory in kilobytes.

 ## Changes and improvements over original, minimal oxide_linux
-1. **Custom Error Handling**: The `OxideLinuxError` enum provides structured and meaningful error messages.
+1. **Custom Error Handling**: The `SysInfoLinuxError` enum provides structured and meaningful error messages.
 2. **SystemInfo Struct**: Encapsulates the functions for better organization and allows easy future expansion.
 3. **Logging**: I've added the `log` dependency, but you can initialize it in your main application using crates like `env_logger`.
 4. **Testing**: Added unit tests to ensure the correctness of each function.